mitchejj-attic/mitchejj.github.com/pages/arch-on-flash.md

 	# cp /usr/share/locale/en\@quot/LC_MESSAGES/grub.mo /boot/grub/locale/en.mo
 	# grub-mkconfig -o /boot/grub/grub.cfg

 MAYBE: The EFI secret source sauce is to `add_efi_memmap` to the boot options otherwise your booting (I think, in legacy mode, BIOS compatible mode). edit `/etc/default/grub` and find the line 'GRUB_CMDLINE_LINUX' and add the sauce.
+Also to see if you booted via EFI try `[ -d /sys/firmware/efi ] && echo "EFI boot on HDD" || echo "Legacy boot on HDD"`.

 Setting up mDNS (see previous posting on avahi)